Dyslexia and Dyscalculia

 Other help we can offer

-These services can help with most types of Dyslexia and Dyscalculia.
+These services could help customers with dyslexia or dyscalculia.
 We have other services and aids that may be useful.
 If you are unsure of something or need any extra help, please tell us.
 We’ll listen and help as best as we can.